galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > {: .solution}
 {: .question}

-Two main tools could be used for that: [HTSeq-count](http://htseq.readthedocs.io/en/release_0.9.1/count.html) ({% cite anders2015htseq %}) or featureCounts ({% cite liao2013featurecounts %}).
+Two main tools could be used for that: [**HTSeq-count**](http://htseq.readthedocs.io/en/release_0.9.1/count.html) ({% cite anders2015htseq %}) or **featureCounts** ({% cite liao2013featurecounts %}).
 FeatureCounts is considerably faster and requires far less computational resources, so we will use it here.

 In principle, the counting of reads overlapping with genomic features is a fairly simple task.
-But there are some details that need to be given to featureCounts: for example the strandness.
+But there are some details that need to be given to **featureCounts**: for example the strandness.

 ## Estimation of the strandness